 Michael Haneke later directed a shot-for-shot English language remake of Funny Games located to the USA with Funny Games U.S. (2007) where the roles of the husband and wife were cast with Naomi Watts and Tim Roth.
 There was also the Dutch-French Funny Games II (2011) about a tenant being tortured by a homeowner, although that does not appear related to this film.

-Funny Games was the fourth film from Austrian Michael Haneke who has since gone onto become a major continental director with increasingly awards-celebrated films such as The White Ribbon (2009) and Amour (2012).
+Funny Games was the fourth film from Austrian Michael Haneke who has since gone onto become a major continental director with increasingly awards-celebrated films such as The White Ribbon (2009), Amour (2012) and Happy End (2017).
 Hanekes films often make for uncomfortable viewing, attacking as he does conventional middle-class society and its mores and the complicity of the audience in watching the films.
 These themes are echoed in other films such as The Seventh Continent (1989), where the characters also have the same names as the family here, where Haneke observes through repetitive minutiae the utter pointlessness of their lives; Bennys Video (1992) about a boy with a videocamera who is drawn in by the medium to stage violence and murder; The Piano Player (2001) with Isabelle Huppert as a woman who enjoys sexual humiliation; Time of the Wolf (2003) about various people confronting a social apocalypse; and Hidden (2005) where a mans life is disturbed by a series of mysterious videotapes.
 Haneke has also made an adaptation of Franz Kafkas The Castle (1997).